Press releases • Jul 11, 2019 05:30 UTC

-Press Releases • Dec 12, 2018 12:32 UTC
+Press releases • Dec 12, 2018 12:32 UTC

 Norwegian continues its work for a more sustainable aviation industry by signing a three-year contract with AVTECH Sweden AB.
 The agreement is based on a successful test project, which resulted in a reduced fuel consumption of 22 kilos per flight.
 This equals an annual CO2 reduction of 16,000 tons - or a reduction of 5,000 tons of fuel per year, which in turn leads to reduced costs for Norwegian.

-Press Releases • Dec 06, 2018 07:00 UTC
+Press releases • Dec 06, 2018 07:00 UTC

 Norwegian reported strong passenger growth as it carried almost 2.9 million passengers in November, an increase of 14 percent compared to the same month previous year.

-Press Releases • Nov 27, 2018 10:50 UTC
+Press releases • Nov 27, 2018 10:50 UTC

 Norwegian launches its first flights to Brazil with a brand-new direct route from London to Rio de Janeiro.
 The new route to Rio de Janeiro follows Norwegian’s existing service to South America with direct flights from London to the Argentinian capital, Buenos Aires.